satwikkansal/wtfpython/README.md

 Here is a fun project attempting to explain what exactly is happening under the hood for some counter-intuitive snippets and lesser-known features in Python.

 While some of the examples you see below may not be WTFs in the truest sense, but they'll reveal some of the interesting parts of Python that you might be unaware of.
-I find it a nice way to learn the internals of a programming language, and I believe that you'll find it interesting too!
+I find it a nice way to learn the internals of a programming language, and I beliereve that you'll find it interesting too!

 If you're an experienced Python programmer, you can take it as a challenge to get most of them right in first attempt.
 You may have already experienced some of them before, and I might be able to revive sweet old memories of yours! :sweat_smile: